joaovictorrb/nest-js-practice/src/README.md

 The MiddlewareConsumer is a helper class.
 It provides several built-in methods to manage middleware.
 The forRoutes() method can take a single string, multiple strings, a RouteInfo object, a controller class and even multiple controller classes.

+## Pipes have two typical use cases:

+transformation: transform input data to the desired form (e.g., from string to integer)
+validation: evaluate input data and if valid, simply pass it through unchanged; otherwise, throw an exception

+Pipes run inside the exceptions zone.
+This means that when a Pipe throws an exception it is handled by the exceptions layer

+Nest comes with nine pipes available out-of-the-box:

+-   ValidationPipe
+-   ParseIntPipe
+-   ParseFloatPipe
+-   ParseBoolPipe
+-   ParseArrayPipe
+-   ParseUUIDPipe
+-   ParseEnumPipe
+-   DefaultValuePipe
+-   ParseFilePipe

+ParseIntPipe.
+This is an example of the transformation use case, where the pipe ensures that a method handler parameter is converted to a JavaScript integer